Increase or Decrease Space Between Characters in Microsoft Word

 The Font dialog box appears as follows with options for Normal, Expanded or Condensed spacing:

-In some other programs, this type of spacing is called tracking.
-It's typically a better idea to expand text rather than condense it.
-You also should avoid text being too loose or too tight as the text can be difficult to read for those with vision impairments or cognitive disabilities.
+In some other programs, this type of spacing may be called tracking.
+You should avoid text being too loose or too tight as the text can be difficult to read for those with vision impairments or cognitive disabilities.

 Subscribe to get more articles like this one